giovanniguidi/Seq-2-Seq-OCR/README.md

 If you set "weights_initialization" in config.yml you can use a pretrained model to inizialize the weights.

-During training the best and last snapshots can be stored, if thos options are set in "callbacks" inside config.yml.
+During training the best and last snapshots can be stored if you set those options in "callbacks" in config.yml.

 # Inference

-To predict on full test set run:
+To predict on the full test set run:

 python3 main.py -c configs/config.yml --predict_on_test

+(you need a file labels.json in "dataset").

-To predict on a single image:
+To predict on a single image run:

 python3 main.py -c configs/config.yml --predict --filename FILENAME